PatternsTechGit/PT_ChartJS_DataVisualization/README.md

       },
       responsive: true,

-      // We have months in our Y-axis of chart.
-We are Styling it here
+      // Styling Y axis of our ToolTip
       scales: {
         yAxes:
           {